entrydenied/portfolio-2023/README.md

-This is my portfolio website that I made using html, css, javscript, and react.js.
+This is my portfolio website that I made using html, css, javscript.